hazelcast/hazelcast/docs/design/sql/05-ddl.md

 **column_external_name**

 The path to the field in the external storage system.
-Used to link a column to physical field under a different name (i.e. to be able to access both key and value `IMap` fields having same name).
+Used to link the column to a physical field with a different name.
+It's optional, the default value is specific for each table type.
+For example for IMap it defaults to `this.<columnName>` where `this` refers to the entry value.

 **table_type**